Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Beyond the domestic market, Dubai's geographic position as a re-export hub connecting the GCC, Africa, South Asia, and Eastern Europe makes it an ideal base for traders seeking regional reach.
 Goods imported into Dubai South can be redistributed efficiently across multiple international corridors, with minimal friction and competitive logistics costs.

-This licence is well suited to manufacturers' representatives looking to establish a UAE trading entity, wholesale distributors supplying building contractors and fit-out companies, building materials importers sourcing from Asia or Europe, and regional re-exporters using Dubai as a distribution hub.
+This license is well suited to manufacturers' representatives looking to establish a UAE trading entity, wholesale distributors supplying building contractors and fit-out companies, building materials importers sourcing from Asia or Europe, and regional re-exporters using Dubai as a distribution hub.
 Both first-time entrepreneurs and established building materials companies seeking a dedicated UAE presence will find this structure practical and commercially sound.

-Permitted Trading Activities Under This Licence
+Permitted Trading Activities Under This License

-Import and wholesale trading of uPVC and other plastic door and window systems, including frames, sashes, glazing beads, and hardware
+• Import and wholesale trading of uPVC and other plastic door and window systems, including frames, sashes, glazing beads, and hardware

-Trading of plastic cladding panels, roofing sheets, construction pipes, conduit systems, and related accessories
+• Trading of plastic cladding panels, roofing sheets, construction pipes, conduit systems, and related accessories

-Re-export of plastic building products to GCC member states and international markets via Dubai South's integrated logistics corridor
+• Re-export of plastic building products to GCC member states and international markets via Dubai South's integrated logistics corridor

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 Establishing a trading company at Dubai South Business Hub Free Zone is a straightforward process.
-Licence packages are competitively priced, typically starting from AED 12,500 and rising to approximately AED 20,000 depending on the number of visas required and the chosen office configuration.
+License packages are competitively priced, typically starting from AED 12,500 and rising to approximately AED 20,000 depending on the number of visas required and the chosen office configuration.
 One of the most commercially attractive features of this jurisdiction is that 100% foreign ownership is permitted, with no requirement for a UAE national sponsor or local partner.

 The application process follows a clear sequence.
-Applicants first select the business activity and confirm the licence type, then choose an appropriate package based on visa allocation and workspace requirements.
-Documentation is submitted to the free zone authority, initial approval is granted, a lease agreement is signed for the chosen facility, and the trade licence is then issued.
+Applicants first select the business activity and confirm the license type, then choose an appropriate package based on visa allocation and workspace requirements.
+Documentation is submitted to the free zone authority, initial approval is granted, a lease agreement is signed for the chosen facility, and the trade license is then issued.
 For applications with complete documentation, this process typically takes between 3 and 7 working days.

 Standard documentation required includes passport copies for all shareholders and directors, a business plan or company profile, a No Objection Certificate where applicable, and completed application forms provided by the free zone.